Azure-Samples/azure-spring-boot-samples/AzureActiveDirectory/OAuth2/README.md

 Use web browser to access `http://localhost:8081//scope/resource-server-1-scope-1` and `http://localhost:8081//scope/resource-server-1-scope-1`.
 It should return 401.
 Because now we do not have authority to access this resource-server.
 In the next section, we will use OAuth2 client to access this resource-server.

 ## 6.4.
 Homework
-Read the Java doc and code of `@EnableGlobalMethodSecurity` and `@PreAuthorize`.
+Read the source code of `@EnableGlobalMethodSecurity` and `@PreAuthorize`.

 # 7. client-access-resource-server-check-permission-by-scp
-In this section, we will demonstrate access [06-resource-server-check-permission-by-scp] in client application.
+This section will demonstrate access [06-resource-server-check-permission-by-scp] in client application.
 You can choose one of the following options to get the sample project.

 - Option 1: Use [07-client-access-resource-server-check-permission-by-scp] project directly
 - Option 2: Follow steps in [7.1.
 Create sample project](#71-create-sample-project) to create the sample project.